 - Successful campaigns run by female campaigners (founders): The percentage was calculated using only those campaigns where a gender could be identified (the majority of the dataset).
 For Indiegogo, it was assumed that the first person listed in the ‘Team” section was the team lead and only this gender was identified.

-- Percent of VC investments going to female founders data source: Brush et al, “The Diana Project: Women Business Owners and Equity Capital: The Myths Dispelled”, Kauffman Center for Entrepreneurial Leadership, 2001.
+- Percent of VC investments going to female founders, source: Brush et al, “The Diana Project: Women Business Owners and Equity Capital: The Myths Dispelled”, Kauffman Center for Entrepreneurial Leadership, 2001.

 - City pledged per capita analysis: The number was calculated using publicly available government population sources.

-- Total web traffic: The numbers for web visits are estimations using a representative month and the data is from a secondary external source.
+- Total web traffic: the numbers for web visits are estimations using a representative month and the data is a secondary external source.

 - Successful campaign characteristics: this data comes from measurements across both Kickstarter and Indiegogo for only successful campaigns.
 Some additional info is below:

-- Most popular contribution reward level: This is the reward level range that is selected the most, where the determining factor is the count of times people select a reward range.
-This is different from the average pledged, which is the average money a backer gives to a campaign.
+- Most popular contribution reward level: this is the reward level range that is selected the most, where the determining factor is the count of times people select a reward range.
+This is different from the average pledge, which is the average money a backer gives to a campaign.

-- Average number of comments: The average is affected by outlier campaigns, to reduce this affect, the value of 17 is calculated when the top 1% of outlier campaigns (very high level of comments) is removed.
+- Average number of comments: The average is affected by outlier campaigns, the value of 17 is calculated when the top 1% of outlier campaigns (very high level of comments) is removed.
 The median number of comments is 4.

-- Average length of video: The average length of a campaign video was calculated using a statistically significant sample set as well as published data.
+- Average length of video: the average length of a (successful) campaign video was calculated using both a statistically significant sample set and published data.